Study Abroad at Maynooth University

 Student apartments are located on the north campus, a few minutes walk from most academic buildings.
 The center of the town of Maynooth is 10 minutes away, where students will find shops, pubs and restaurants.
 The train station is about a 15 to 20 minute walk from the student apartments.

-There is no meal plan at NUI, Maynooth, so students use their shared kitchen facility to prepare meals.
+There is no meal plan at Maynooth University, so students use their shared kitchen facility to prepare meals.
 There are also convenience stores, restaurants, and pubs on and around campus.